elinck/elinck.github.io/research.md

 New Guinean tree kingfishers _Syma torotoro_ and _Syma megarhyncha_, sister species that
 replace each other along elevational gradients.
-While elevational replacements are widespread in tropical mountains, which are often the site of dramatic changes in environment along elevational gradients, it's unclear whether different selection pressures across these gradients are sufficient to cause speciation in groups generally thought to have high gene flow, such as birds.
+While elevational replacements are widespread in tropical mountains, which are often the site of dramatic changes in environment along elevational gradients, it's unclear whether differential selection pressures across these gradients are sufficient to cause speciation in groups generally thought to have high gene flow, such as birds.
 To test this hypothesis in _Syma_, I'm investigating island-wide patterns of genetic and morphological differentiation in both taxa, conducting species delimitation, and